Prediction Theory for Stationary Functional Time Series

 \ni 2010 Mathematics Subject Classification: Primary 60-02 Secondary 62-02\\

 \ni {\bf 1.
 Introduction} \\

 \i This paper continues the theme of the author's earlier surveys [Bin1] on prediction theory for one-dimensional time series, [Bin2] on the finite-dimensional case, and (with Badr Missaoui, [BinM]) touching briefly on the infinite-dimensional case, our theme here.
-Our motivation is partly mathematical interest and completeness, partly the vigorous development of functional data analysis (FDA; [RamS1,2], [HorK], [FerV]) made possible by the explosive growth in computer power, data storage and data handling. \\ \i We begin in \S 2 with the Kolmogorov Isomorphism Theorem (KIT), on which everything rests.
-In \S 3 we turn to Verblunsky coefficients, Szeg\H{o}'s theorem and the Wold decomposition, followed in \S 4 by the Szeg\H{o} alternative and factorization, all themes familiar from e.g. [Bin1,2].
+Our motivation is partly mathematical interest and completeness, partly the vigorous development of functional data analysis (FDA; [RamS1], [RamS2], [HorK]) made possible by the explosive growth in computer power, data storage and data handling. \\ \i We begin in \S 2 with the Cram\'er Representation (CR) and the Kolmogorov Isomorphism Theorem (KIT), on which everything rests.
+In \S 3 we turn to Verblunsky coefficients, Szeg\H{o}'s theorem and the Wold decomposition, followed in \S 4 by the Szeg\H{o} alternative and factorization, all themes familiar from e.g. [Bin1], [Bin2].
 Section 5 is on the Beurling-Lax-Halmos theorem and inner functions.
-Complements follow in \S 6, in particular (\S 6.1) the deterministic case and (\S 6.2) model spaces.
-We close in \S 7 with some open questions, with which the area abounds. \\ \i The mathematics here involves vectorial integration (see e.g. [Rud2, Ch.
+Section 6 is on numerical implementation.
+Complements follow in \S 7, in particular (\S 7.1) the deterministic case and (\S 7.2) model spaces.
+We close in \S 8 with some open questions, with which the area abounds. \\ \i The mathematics here involves vectorial integration (see e.g. [Rud2, Ch.
 12]).
-As with FDA, implementation involves discretization (`calculus is continuous, calculation is discrete'), and so in principle reduces the setting to a finite-dimensional one, which can be handled by the finite-dimensional methods of e.g. [Bin2].
+As with FDA, implementation involves discretization (`calculus is continuous, calculation is discrete'), and so in principle (subject to a suitable choice of dimension) reduces the setting to a finite-dimensional one, which can be handled by the finite-dimensional methods of e.g. [Bin2] and the references there.
 We prefer to use the infinite-dimensional context suggested by the nature of the data.
-See [DetKA] for more on this. \\
+See e.g. \S 6.1 below, [RamS1], [DetKA] for more on this.
+(Ramsay and Silverman remark [RamS1, p.11] `In general, prediction theory is beyond our scope, and is only considered here and there'.) \\